Due to the pandemic, all in-person programs are currently suspended until further notice (Fall 2020).

 Noontime Yoga Basics

 Noontime Yoga Basics is a FREE weekly yoga class open to the entire Geneseo campus community, including students, faculty, and staff.
 Dr. Beth Cholette, a licensed psychologist in Counseling Services and also a registered yoga teacher (RYT-200).
 As a certified Yoga for All instructor, she leads a one-hour session that is appropriate for everyone, including those brand new to yoga.
 (If you have questions or wish to be added to our yoga emailing list, contact Health Promotion Coordinator, Dana Minton instructor Beth Cholette.)

 Classroom Self-Care Programs

 As noted above, psychologist Dr. Beth Cholette is also a registered yoga teacher (RYT).
 She can bring instruction on general self-care, breathing, mindfulness, meditation, and/or yoga to your classroom.
-If you are a student, share her information on Classroom Programs with your professors and encourage them to contact Beth (email@example.com) to arrange a class visit.
+If you are a student, share her information on Classroom Programs with your professors and encourage them to contact Beth (email@example.com).

 Student Wellness Expo and Fitness Challenge!

 Our Health Promotion office offers two major all-campus events every year, a Student Wellness Expo every fall and the campus-wide Fitness Challenge every spring.
 The Wellness Expo is designed to connect students to wellness resources both on campus and in the community.
 The Fitness Challenge encourages people to kick-start their spring with any increase in physical activity.
 Participation can be individually or on a team at various fitness levels.